Sales Have Ended

 Essential client needs and their potential applications.

 Who should attend?
-AOD workers, students, allied health and welfare workers and others with an interest in recognising and working with the lasting trauma of adults raised by parents with a serious mental illness.
+AOD workers, students, allied health and welfare workers and others with an interest in working with people with mental illness.

 Trainer: Suzette Misrachi is a clinical social worker and professional supervisor specialising in trauma and grief of competent and non-disordered adult children of parents with a severe mental illness.
 Her masters research has influenced practitioners and helped sufferers.
 Developing and facilitating professional and personal development programs since 1992, Suzette was invited to present (“Men & Grief” and “Child & Adolescent Grief: Care of siblings”) to medical and emergency personnel in Japan in 2012 post tsunami and Fukushima meltdown.
 Internationally recognised trauma expert Professor Onno van der Hart invited Suzette to write about her work for the European Society for Trauma and Dissociation.
 Suzette writes regularly for e-publication Mindcafe, which keeps clinicians up to date with psychiatric and psychological research and opinions from around the world.